ashovlin/ashovlin.github.io/content/duoscroll.md

 *I've since removed this from the Chrome Store.
 [Duolingo redesigned skill trees in 2018](https://making.duolingo.com/crown-levels-a-royal-redesign) which removed the "decay" concept that the extension was searching for.*
 <br />

-I took one semester of German in college a few years ago and have been using [Duolingo](http://www.duolingo.com) as a fun and free way to slowly keep at it.
+I took one semester of German in college a few years ago and have been using [Duolingo](http://www.duolingo.com) to slowly keep at it.

 Lessons on Duolingo are organized in a skill tree.
 As you complete a topic it turns gold.
 Over time each skill decays, prompting you to return to previous skills to review them.